16 Best Things to Do in Crested Butte in Winter (Beyond Skiing)

 Be sure to book yourself a hotel well ahead of time as the winter in Crested Butte can be a bit busy!

-Here are our top recommendations for accommodation in Crested Butte:
+🛌 My top picks for lodging in Crested Butte:

 1. Elk Mountain Lodge (historic stay in a 1919 miner’s hotel – our #1 pick!)